MicBroSky/Skyline.DataMiner.GitHubTemplate.ParamountDocumentation/README.md

 1. Configure the default file in ISS
     1. Go to Internet Information Services (IIS) Manager
     1. Find the 'Documentation' folder you have added
-    1. In the 'IIS' section, double click on 'Default Document'
+    1. In the 'IIS' section, double-click on 'Default Document'
     1. Include the index.html on the list.
 1. Navigate to 'https://`hostname`/Documentation' to view the website